 From insane winter storms that produce enormous pounding waves that batter the coasts, to calm, blue waters on a beautiful summer’s day, it is worth coming to Ireland just to experience this amazing road.

 Because of its huge variety of natural landscapes, both land and sea, Ireland offers endless opportunities to explore the great outdoors.
 From lively surfing towns like Lahinch to the jaw-dropping cliffs of Croaghaun on Achill Island, Ireland punches well above its weight for those interested in having an active holiday.

 Although the highest peak in Ireland is only a little over 1000 meters, that does not mean there is a lack of hiking opportunities.
 You could spend years in Ireland and not have climbed half of the mountains here.
 The wonderful things about Irish mountains is that they are practically all found along the coasts, so this makes for spectacular views.

 Ireland is also synonymous with golf and has plenty of golf courses to match all levels, some of the most iconic ones being the links courses which are found mainly along the western counties of Ireland.

 So there you have it…Do the pros outweigh the cons for you?
 Have you searched around and discovered that Ireland is a pricey place to go on holidays?

 Remember, there are alternatives to the standard hotel, rented car, tourist trap-type holiday.

-My personal opinion (and not because I am biased here) is that you should definitely visit Ireland in 2022 or indeed at any time.
+My personal opinion (and not because I am biased here) is that you should definitely visit Ireland in 2024 or indeed at any time.
 The best things about Ireland (ideally its natural landscapes) are for free.
-Have a look at what things you should consider when travelling to Ireland in 2022.